BGMwebdev/first-project/README.md

     - To learn about responsive form I watched the video from [Dev_A.T_Viet_Nam](https://www.youtube.com/watch?v=ebsIkJHGuIA)
     - How to style placeholder text I found and used from [w3schools](https://www.w3schools.com/cssref/sel_placeholder.asp)
     - How to style buttons I also found and used from [w3schools](https://www.w3schools.com/css/css3_buttons.asp)
+    - I struggled a bit with the footer.
+I used the code from [FreeCodeCamp](https://www.freecodecamp.org/news/how-to-keep-your-footer-where-it-belongs-59c6aa05c59c/) to keep it at the bottom eventually.

     In general [3wschools](https://www.w3schools.com/) was a great place to find information, as was [MDN](https://developer.mozilla.org/en-US/), [Google](https://www.google.com/?&bih=754&biw=1536&hl=nl) and [Youtube](https://www.youtube.com/).